What do participants say about the excursions:

 Sarah Borwein (MD), Hongkong, email@example.com

 “My trip to Uganda 2014 was one of the best educational trips I have done.
 Anyone with an interest in tropical medicine and travelers’ health should consider a TROPMEDEX excursion.
-I can’t wait for my next one!”
+I have been with TROPMEDEX to Kenya and Tanzania as well.
+Phantastic experience!!!
+I can’t wait for Ghana.”

 Yazdan Mirzanejad (MD, FRCPC), Vancouver, Canada, firstname.lastname@example.org